InternLM/lmdeploy/docs/en/inference/vl_pipeline.md

 ### Calculate logits

-We support custom inputs, users can use `prepare_inputs` to get a understand how the inputs is organized.
+We provide support for custom inputs.
+Users can utilize 'prepare_inputs' to understand how the inputs are organized.

 ```python
 from lmdeploy import pipeline, TurbomindEngineConfig